giuli0dk/giuli0dk/README.md

-## Hi there 👋
+## greeting()

+ Function greeting() {

+    console.log("Hello, World! 👋🏻")

+}

 <!--

-**giuli0dk/giuli0dk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Giuli0dk/giuli0dk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- 🧑🏻 I'm Xhulio, Jr Frontend Developer

+- 🎂 I'm 23y old

+- 🛠️ My ambition is to become a Fullstack

+- 📖 I'm currently learning Frontend

+- >_ In the past I had studied Cybersecurity

+- 📚 My plan for the future is to study Backend

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on my personal projects
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about ...

-- 📫 How to reach me: ...
+- 📫 How to reach me: check my links in bio

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+- 🧑🏻‍💻 My Skills:

+- 🐧 Linux & Shell

+- 💻 VSCode

+- 📂 VCS Git and GitHub

+- </> HTML

+- {} CSS

+-. 🇯 🇸 JavaScript

+- 🎨 Bootstrap

+- ⚛️ React.js & Redux